hunter-teacher-cert/cohort-3-summer-work-DrydenArt/methods/11_lessons/lesson00/Vocabulary.md

 * **RGB:**
 * **Coordinate system:** a system the computer uses to determine location.
 Each pixel on the screen uses two numbers, the x coordinate refers to horizontal and y refers to vertical.
 * **Function:** a command, or set of instructions to tell the computer to perform a task.
 * **Parameters:** instructions on how a function is executed.
-With our rect(), the parameters are x, y, w, h.
+With  rect(), the parameters are x, y, w, h.
 Also known as variables.